vaadin/incubator-avatar-flow/README.md

 # What does the component do?

-It displays an image or abbreviations that represents the user's avatar.
+Incubator Avatar displays an image or abbreviations that represents the user's avatar.

 # How is it used?